FoteiniK/athens-museum-map/README.md

 _npm_ :
 If you don't have npm installed, navigate to npm's [website](https://www.npmjs.com/get-npm) to download and install the software.

+## Demo

+To see a live version of the app,click [here](https://foteinik.github.io/athens-museum-map/)

 ### Installing